Leadership in the Sea Services: The Junior Officers' Perspective

 Eligibility: Only junior officers, O-4 (LCDR/MAJOR) and below, from the U.S. Navy, U.S. Marine Corps, and U.S. Coast Guard will be eligible to take part in the essay contest.

-Announcement of Winners: Winners will be selected before November 1 and announced online.
+Announcement of the Winners: Winners will be selected before November 1 and announced online.
 The winning essay will be published in the December Proceedings.

 Essay contests have been central to the work of the Naval Institute for more than 130 years.
 They directly fulfill the Institute's educational mission by encouraging writing on issues of concern to the Sea Services.
 They provide thought-provoking articles that spur ongoing discussion of these same issues, not only in Naval Institute media, print and digital, but also in other leading defense and national security forums.